When you enter the workforce: What now?

 - Do you receive any equity or options?

 For more on income, read the basics of a paycheck.

 If you have questions, consider consulting your advisor to get prepared for the workforce.

 Taxes can be complicated.
 As you start in your first full-time job, you’ll have to make tax-related decisions, like completing Form W-4 for tax withholding.

 It's important to understand how taxes and withholding work in relation to your holistic financial picture.
-Consider consulting your advisor and your tax professional about your compensation, to avoid errors like underpaying or over-withholding taxes.
+Consider consulting your tax professional about your compensation, to avoid errors like underpaying or over-withholding taxes.